econ-ark/TITLARK/Assignments/Nondurables-During-Great-Recession.md

    * `cp Nondurables-During-Great-Recession-Problems.ipynb Nondurables-During-Great-Recession-Problems-And-Solutions.ipynb`
    * `chmod u+w Nondurables-During-Great-Recession-Problems-And-Solutions.ipynb`
    1. Open the notebook
-      * `jupyter notebook` from the command line in the notebooks directory
+      * `jupyter lab` from the command line in the notebooks directory
    1. Read through the notebook, and create (or fill in) "SOLUTION" cells after the "PROBLEM" cells

 ## Turn In the Assignment